-So You Know Capitals! for Mac is compatible with Snow Leopard, Lion, Mountain Lion, Mavericks, Yosemite, and El Capitan.
+So You Know Capitals! for Mac is compatible with Snow Leopard (10.6) and higher.

 So You Know Capitals! was developed to help you learn the names of (U.S.A.)
 State and Country capitals.
 You can choose to test your knowledge of state capitals or country capitals.